Gili islands or Nusa Penida?

 The Gili Islands, like Lombok, are Muslim.
 But the consumption of alcohol is accepted there.
 I’ve never been to the Gilis during Ramadan but it might not be the best time to go.

 - if you want to spend a few days in a quiet setting without a car or scooter

-- to find a festive and relaxed environment by the beach where everything can be done walking
+- to find a relaxed environment by the beach where everything can be done walking

 - if you take a long enough trip and have time to explore Gili Islands and Nusa Penida !